Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 Why not bake a batch or our Gluten Free Date Muffin Recipes this week?

 These delicious little treats are a great way to get your kids involved in cooking, and also to introduce them to new flavors.
-They’re quick to prepare and even quicker to eat – perfect for a busy Easter Sunday morning!
+They’re quick to prepare and even quicker to eat – perfect for a busy Easter Sunday morning.

 A traditional hot cross bun contains dried fruits such as currants and raisins, as well as candied peel.
-However, this version is a little more savory, containing bacon instead of fruit.
-The secret ingredient here is beer, which gives the buns their distinctive flavor.

 These hot cross buns are delicious whether you’re eating them on their own or dunking them in some homemade custard sauce.
 They’re also great to bring to parties, as they’ll keep well in an airtight container for up to 3 days.